-209.18 VEHICLE OPERATION
+Q. VEHICLE OPERATION

-- (a) Auxiliary police officers may operate emergency and non-emergency city vehicles solo if they are on duty, directed by supervisory personnel, and have completed all City or Department required vehicle operations training in non-emergency mode.
+- a.
+Auxiliary police officers may operate emergency and non-emergency city vehicles solo if they are on duty, directed by supervisory personnel, and have completed all City or Department required vehicle operations training in non-emergency mode.
 They shall not carry passengers who are not employed by the City of Harrisonburg outside the performance of their duties. - 1.
 Level I Auxiliary police officers may operate official vehicles in all modes, including Emergency Operations. - 2.
-Level II Auxiliary police officers may operate official vehicles in all modes, including Emergency Operations when: - (a) Trained and tested in accordance with DCJS requirements - (b) Approved by the Chief of Police or his/her designee - (c) Meets all city insurance requirements for driving in emergency mode - Level II Auxiliary police officers may operate official vehicles in non-emergency mode for: - (a) Prisoner transport within or outside the city - (b) Transporting to and from maintenance and refueling locations - (c) Transporting to and from training locations - (d) Transporting to and from assignment locations, and - (e) Performing patrol functions as an auxiliary police officer qualified for solo duty, when directed by an on-duty supervisor - (b) Auxiliary Administrative personnel may operate city vehicles that are not equipped with emergency equipment, if they are on duty, as directed by supervisory personnel, and have completed all City or Department required vehicle operations training in nonemergency mode.
-They shall not carry passengers who are not employed by the City of Harrisonburg outside the performance of their duties. - (c) It is the responsibility of the Chief of Police or his/her designee(s) to ensure that all auxiliary personnel have the required training to meet the City insurance requirements before supervisory personnel assign duties that require the use of a city vehicle for all modes of operations.
+Level II Auxiliary police officers may operate official vehicles in all modes, including Emergency Operations when: - a.
+Trained and tested in accordance with DCJS requirements. - b.
+Approved by the Chief of Police or his/her designee - c.
+Meets all city insurance requirements for driving in emergency mode - 3.
+Level II Auxiliary police officers may operate official vehicles in non-emergency mode for: - a.
+Prisoner transport within or outside the city - b.
+Transporting to and from maintenance and refueling locations - c.
+Transporting to and from training locations - d.
+Transporting to and from assignment locations, and - e.
+Performing patrol functions as an auxiliary police officer qualified for solo duty, when directed by an on-duty supervisor. - b.
+Auxiliary Administrative personnel may operate city vehicles that are not equipped with emergency equipment, if they are on duty, as directed by supervisory personnel, and have completed all City or Department required vehicle operations training in non-emergency mode.
+They shall not carry

+- passengers who are not employed by the City of Harrisonburg outside the performance of their duties. - c.
+It is the responsibility of the Chief of Police or his/her designee(s) to ensure that all auxiliary personnel have the required training to meet the City insurance requirements before supervisory personnel assign duties that require the use of a city vehicle for all modes of operations.

-209.19 ON-DUTY INJURIES
+R. ON-DUTY INJURIES

-- (a) Should the injury require emergency medical treatment or hospitalization, all department required emergency medical treatment forms shall be submitted to the attending physician by the on-duty supervisor responsible for investigating the injury.
-The supervisor shall request that the physician complete and sign this form. - (b) In all cases, a supervisor shall investigate the circumstances of the injury and submit a written report of the findings within 24 hours.
-The injured officer, after reviewing the findings, shall initial the report.
-The report shall be directed to the Chief of Police, via the appropriate Commander with a copy directed to the Auxiliary Lieutenant and the Operations Bureau Commander. - (c) Auxiliary personnel are not covered under the "Worker's Compensation Act".
+- a.
+Should the injury require emergency medical treatment or hospitalization, all department required emergency medical treatment forms shall be submitted to the attending physician by the on-duty supervisor responsible for investigating the injury.
+The supervisor shall request that the physician complete and sign the Fit for Duty Form. - b.
+In all cases, a supervisor shall investigate the circumstances of the injury and submit a written report of the findings within 24 hours.
+The report shall be directed to the Chief of Police, via the appropriate Commander with a copy directed to the Auxiliary Lieutenant and the Special Operations Commander. - c.
+Auxiliary personnel are not covered under the "Worker's Compensation Act".
 Auxiliary personnel are covered under a group accident policy administered by a private agency.
-The Senior Program Support Specialist will maintain the current insurance policy information and will furnish such information upon request to hospital personnel. - (d) The Senior Program Support Specialist shall file all claims on behalf of an auxiliary police officer injured on duty.
+The Senior Program Support Specialist will maintain the current insurance policy information and will furnish such information upon request to hospital personnel. - d.
+The Senior Program Support Specialist shall file all claims on behalf of an auxiliary police officer injured on duty.
 The investigating supervisor shall furnish the Senior Program Support Specialist with a copy of the investigation report within 24 hours to facilitate the timely filing of the claim.

-209.20 EMERGENCY CALL OUT
+S. EMERGENCY CALL-OUT